Fashion activism: Examples of everyday fashion activism

 Fashion activism can take place on catwalks and in art galleries, but the use of the term connotes garments donned in everyday life.
 Everyday examples of fashion activism in Western societies range from apparel with peace sign symbols that were popularized in the late 20th century, the use of military dress as anti-war activism amongst the hippies in the 1960s, the 'Make America Great Again' hats sported by Donald Trump supporters throughout and following the 2016 presidential campaign, and the controversial use of Hawaii shirts amongst proponents of the "Boogaloo" movement.

 'Loud' vs 'quiet' activism

-Charles J. Thompson states that fashion activism becomes especially visible in clashing opposites, such as where the red 'Make American Great Again' hats and the knitted 'Pussyhats' act as clashing socio-cultural markers of opposing political views.
+Charles J. Thompson states that fashion activism becomes especially visible in clashing opposites, such as where the red 'Make America Great Again' hats and the knitted 'Pussyhats' act as clashing socio-cultural markers of opposing political views.
 These two opposing hats could be an example of protest-driven and explicitly political forms of dressed activism.
 Other scholars have put emphasis on forms of fashion activism that highlights reflection, repair, self-care, and reconciliation, through the means of dress - what they call 'quiet activism'.
-This type of non-confrontational and constructive activism resonate with the general approach of craftivism, and the works of Sarah P. Corbett.
+This type of non-confrontational and constructive activism resonates with the general approach of craftivism, and the works of Sarah P. Corbett.